FreddyKly/Rat-Detector/RasPiCluster/KubernetesCluster/README.md

 # Cluster Setup and Installation
-This manual explains how to install the Kubernetes distribution k3s on a set of Raspberry Pi 3B.
+This manual explains how to install the Kubernetes distribution k3s on a set of Raspberry Pi 3B and how to configure it for this project.
 The k3s distribution can be found on https://k3s.io/.

 ## Hardware Requirements